Donald Trump is in court for closing arguments in civil fraud trial after judge receives bomb threat

 He clashed with Engoron and state lawyers during 3½ hours on the witness stand in November and remains under a limited gag order after making a disparaging and false social media post about the judge's law clerk.

-Thursday’s arguments are part of a busy legal and political stretch for Trump.
+Thursday’s arguments were part of a busy legal and political stretch for Trump.

 On Tuesday, he was in court in Washington, D.C., to watch appeals court arguments over whether he is immune from prosecution on charges that he plotted to overturn the 2020 election — one of four criminal cases against him.
 Trump has pleaded not guilty.